COME HANG OUT IN THE GROUP

 They truly believe they are adored by everyone

-Why You Need to Distance Yourself From Narcissists
+Why You Need to Distance Yourself From the Narcissistic Friend

 A lack of empathy is the most telling characteristic of narcissists.
 They don’t care what other people need or how they feel.
 Instead, their behavior centers around their own needs.
 They tend to be unsupportive and manipulative but can fake empathy very well when it helps them look better.
 Narcissists have an inflated sense of their own importance, an endless need for admiration and attention, and extensive boundary issues.
 Behind this mask of extreme confidence lies a fragile self-esteem that’s vulnerable to even slight criticism.
 Be careful; their world starts and stops with them.
 They may go to great lengths to disguise themselves from others, but at some point their true nature inevitably surfaces.